lukemarsden/flocker-install-scripts/README.md

 # Flocker quick install for OpenStack

+**NOT OFFICIALLY SUPPORTED - if this breaks you get to keep both pieces.**

 This repo contains some install scripts that can help you get started with an API-based flocker deployment on CentOS 7 quickly.

 This doc is derived from https://docs.clusterhq.com/en/0.4.0/indepth/installation.html#centos-7-install